-The column entitled "Max" refers to the regulatory risk limits applied to Funds in accordance with their risk management approach.
-Under the relative VaR approach, the global exposure of a Fund is determined calculating the VaR of the Fund's current portfolio versus the VaR of the Reference portfolio; the VaR of the Fund must be lower than twice the VaR of the Reference portfolio (i.e. 200%).
-Where an absolute VaR approach is adopted, the maximum absolute VaR that a Fund can have is 20% of its net asset value.
-The column entitled "Expected Level of VaR" refers to the expected average level of VaR of each Fund, based on the average level of leverage of that Fund over the 12 months prior to 30 September 2024.
-The column entitled "Expected Level of Leverage" refers to the expected range of levels of leverage of each Fund, based on the average level of leverage of that Fund over the 12 months prior to 30 September 2024.
+The column entitled "Max" refers to the regulatory risk limits applied to the Fund in accordance with its risk management approach.
+Where an absolute VaR approach is adopted, the maximum absolute VaR that the Fund can have is 20% of its net asset value.
+The column entitled "Expected Level of VaR" refers to the expected average range of levels of VaR of the Fund, based on the average level of leverage of the Fund over the 12 months prior to 30 June 2024.
+The column entitled "Expected Level of Leverage" refers to the expected range of levels of leverage of the Fund, based on the average of the Fund, based on the average level of Leverage" refers to the expected range of levels of leverage of the Fund, based on the average level of leverage of the Fund over the 12 months prior to 30 June 2024.
 Unitholders should note that actual VaR and leverage at any given time may vary.
-A Fund's use of financial derivative instruments for investment purposes will be conducted within the limits set out in the UCITS Directive and each Fund's investment objective.
+The Fund's use of financial derivative instruments for investment purposes will be conducted within the limits set out in the UCITS Directive and the Fund's investment objective.
 When the expected level of leverage of a Fund is above, or at the highest value of the range, it does not necessarily represent an increase of risk in the Fund as some of the derivative instruments used may have the effect of reducing risk overall.